WesleyCh3n/dotfiles/README.md

 ### Install prerequisites

 In `setup` directory
 - `xx_install.sh`: install basic required package by your distro.
+(After this script, you can already link dotfiles)
 - `xx_manual.sh`: install 3rd-party package.
 - `xx_install_nvim.sh`: install `neovim`.

+> ⚠️⚠️⚠️ Strongly Recommend look through all scripts and install what you need.

 ### Link dotfiles